Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, additional user accounts are created within the EMPLOYEES organizational unit using a PowerShell script, which automates the process of adding multiple users at once.
-After the users are created, one of them is selected to log into Client-1 to test the user’s ability to authenticate and access the machine.
-This step verifies that the new users can successfully log in to domain-joined devices and that their access rights and group memberships are correctly configured.
-It also ensures that the PowerShell script correctly applied the necessary attributes for the users in the EMPLOYEES OU
+In this step, I used a PowerShell script to create additional user accounts within the EMPLOYEES organizational unit, automating the process of adding multiple users at once.
+After the users were created, I selected one of them to log into Client-1 and tested the user’s ability to authenticate and access the machine.
+This step helped verify that the new users could successfully log in to domain-joined devices and that their access rights and group memberships were correctly configured.
+It also ensured that the PowerShell script had correctly applied the necessary attributes for the users in the EMPLOYEES OU.
 </p>
 <br />